tomsquest/tomsquest.github.io/_posts/2010-12-04-fitnesse-technical-setup.md

 #### Debugging

-Debugging is easy.
+Debugging is straightforward.
 Add a breakpoint to a fixture then create a “Remote Debug” configuration (within the Debug menu).

-Under FitNesse, just append the following at the end of the page you want to debug:
+Under FitNesse, append the following at the end of the page you want to debug:

 ```
 ?responder=test&remote_debug=true